 As far as I’m concerned, United’s biggest home defeat since 1955 was one of the most unexpected scores in recent English Premier League history.

 How did this happen?
 I have my theory and it involves Alex Ferguson tinkering with his line-up too often and the simple fact that some of United’s players are overrated.
-Read the rest of this entry »
+FULL POST

 I expected this blog to be about the glory of New Zealand rugby; a poetic tribute to the majesty of the All Blacks and their record margin of victory.
 Instead, France produced a performance that stood up, grabbed you by the throat and demanded to be acknowledged.